Dr Richard Tunstall

 - Location: G.23, Charles Thackrah

-Richard is University Enterprise and Innovation Discovery Theme Leader, University Student Education Fellow and Lecturer in Enterprise for the Centre for Enterprise and Entrepreneurship Studies where he teaches a number of interactive undergraduate discovery and postgraduate courses.
+Richard is University Enterprise and Innovation Discovery Theme Leader, University Student Education Fellow and Associate Professor of Enterprise for the Centre for Enterprise and Entrepreneurship Studies where he leads interactive undergraduate discovery and postgraduate courses.
 He is Partnerships Director of inter-faculty With Enterprise Programmes, co-leads the Leeds Enterprise and Innovation Educators Network and supports student enterprise activities.
-He is also a member of Leeds University Business School and teaches the Enterprise Awareness course on developing entrepreneurial mindsets for MSc Enterprise
+He is Section Lead for the Goldman Sachs 10,000 Small Businesses small business high growth programme.
+He is a member of Leeds University Business School and leads the Enterprise Awareness course on developing entrepreneurial mindsets for MSc Enterprise and Entrepreneurship.

 Prior to joining the University of Leeds he was was project implementation and user engagement manager at a fast-growth digital HR-solutions startup based in London, during its flotation on the Alternative Investment Market (AIM).
 Subsequently he was Lecturer in Enterprise at the Welsh Enterprise Institute, University of Glamorgan, where the Global Entrepreneurship Monitor for Wales was conducted.
 In addition to his activities at Leeds, Richard has a number of external research roles, as Country Vice President (UK) of the European Council of Small Business and Entrepreneurship, Co-Editor of the International Journal of Entrepreneurial Behaviour and Research and Chair of the Entrepreneurship Studies Network.
 He is frequently invited to speak at international forums and is Expert on Entrepreneurship Education for the European Commission and a Visiting Scholar at Aarhus University in Denmark.